 Red Velvet Cupcakes.
 In.
 A. Jar.

 Been kind of obsessed lately with desserts in a jar.
 My apologies.
 Like these peppermint chocolate cupcakes in a jar with my go to chocolate cupcake and a peppermint cream cheese frosting and crushed candy canes.
-And an eggnog cake with an eggnog caramel frosting and whipped cream topping.
-All perfect for the holidays.
 All in mason jars.

 Like I said obsessed. 🙂 But I figure when it comes to cakes and cupcakes in jars you wouldn't mind.